-Birth control, like any medication, has been studied for its potential side effects, so there is an answer about its relationship to changes in a person’s weight.
+Birth control, like any medication, has been studied for its potential side effects.
+Therefore, there is an answer about its relationship to changes in a person’s weight.

 Does birth control cause weight gain?